drewmullen/policy-library-ephemerality/README.md

 ## Which resources / data sources are checked?

 Ephemerality in Terraform is a relatively new feature.
-As such, not all providers support this functionality yet and coverage across any given provider may be incomplete.
+As such, not all providers support this functionality yet and coverage across any given provider is still growing and evolving.

-The logic in these policies are quite simple.
-We generate and reference a list ephemeral resources from several popular tf providers, we then assume the names of the ephemeral resources correspond to a data source, and ensure those data sources arent utilized in a given Terraform config.

-The generated list is dumped to a json payload which the policy itself downloads from the public internet per run.
-This allows us to maintain the list in a public GitHub repo (and update it periodically) without requiring users to update their policy.

-With write-only capable resources we do something similar except we search for resource schemas that have an attribute that does not start with `has_` but ends with `_wo` and we form another json payload thats used to compare.
-We do assume that any `wo` attributes occur at the root of the schema, if there is ever a resource with a write-only attribute nested deeper than the schema root, we will have to adjust - as of today, im not aware of any.
+In order to check the relevent terraform resources we have both lists of generated (scraped) resources and also a manual list resource check.
+Most of the data/resources that we want to scan for can be easily [generated](https://github.com/drewmullen/policy-library-ephemerality/blob/main/generators/ephemeral_resources/README.md?plain=1#L7) from any providers schema.
+However, there are some [circumstances](https://github.com/drewmullen/policy-library-ephemerality/issues/3) where we cannot generate a list of resources that we want to scan for.

+For each policy the list of resources to check are fetched from this git repo.
+Override params are available in some cirucmstances.

+### Policies

+Regarding resource generators, more info can be found [here](https://github.com/drewmullen/policy-library-ephemerality/tree/main/generators/ephemeral_resources)

+- **ephemerals-retrieves**: This is a list of any `ephemeral` resource schemas presented by a provider.
+We scan several providers for any listed ephemeral resources, drop the json payload in [data](https://github.com/drewmullen/policy-library-ephemerality/tree/main/data).
+This list is then compared to **data sources** in a terraform config.
+- **write-only**: This is a map of resources in various providers that have a `_wo` attributes (that doesnt begin with `has_`).
+The name of the resource is the key in the map and the value is the full name of the `_wo` parameter.
+Note that we **only scan the root of the resource schemas**.
+At the time of writing this there is no examples where wo attributes are deeper nested than the root.
+- **ephemeral-creates**: This is a manually generated list of resources that have a corresponding ephemeral resource but it is designed to replace a resource (not a data source).
+Please open PRs, to update this list.
+There is an override param `filtered_resources` if you need to immediately update your policy.
+More details can be found [here](https://github.com/drewmullen/policy-library-ephemerality/issues/3).

 ## Updating the list of ephemeral resources

+Soon™ the generators will be updated to run daily.
+Since the resources are remotely retrieved, this repos commitment is to _never_ remove a entry from a list once we release 1.0.

 If there are ephemeral resources that are not included in this data set (yet) it is likely for 1 of 2 reasons:
 1. We are not referencing a provider you wish (see [here](https://github.com/drewmullen/policy-library-tfe-terraform/blob/main/generators/ephemeral_resources/providers.tf))
 1. We have not run the generator to grab the latest provider schema (see [here](https://github.com/drewmullen/policy-library-tfe-terraform/tree/main/data))

-## Other ideas we've considered but would like feedback on

-1. Is there a use case here to accept a parameter to define this set of resources to check?
-1. Is there a use case to accept an optional parameter to append to the list of ephemeral resources checked?